top of page

 Luckily, it turned out that Zhao Kuangyin was precisely the type of monarch who was needed in that chaotic era.

-He was a very brave and talented marshal, who led his excellent generals, and soldiers defeated other regimes one by one.
+He was a remarkably brave and talented military leader, who, alongside his exceptional generals and soldiers, systematically defeated other regimes one by one.

 Meanwhile, Zhao Kuangyin was an excellent emperor who brought his people stable and wealthy lives.